Skycoder42/QtAutoUpdater/README.md

 The documentation was created using [doxygen](http://www.stack.nl/~dimitri/doxygen/).
 It includes an HTML-documentation and Qt-Help files that can be included into QtCreator (QtAssistant) to show F1-Help (See [Adding External Documentation](https://doc.qt.io/qtcreator/creator-help.html#adding-external-documentation) for more details).

 ## Translations
 The core library does not need any translation, because it won't show anything to the user.
 The Gui library however does.
 The project is prepared for translation.
 But since I speak only english and german, those are the only languages I can provide translations for.
 However, you can easily create the translations yourself.
 The file `AutoUpdaterGui/translations/QtAutoUpdaterController_template.ts` is a ready-made TS file.
-Just rename it (e.g to `QtAutoUpdaterController_jp.ts`) and open it with the QtLinguist to create the translations.
+Just rename it (e.g. to `QtAutoUpdaterController_jp.ts`) and open it with the QtLinguist to create the translations.

 ## Downloads
 Downloads are available via [github releases](https://github.com/Skycoder42/QtAutoUpdater/releases).
 The downloads include: